lipfangmoe/zigcord/README.md

-# zigcord (WIP)
+# zigcord

-> [!NOTE]
-> This project is still a work in progress, but it should be mostly functional.
-Please make GitHub issues for anything you might encounter!

 A Discord API for the Zig programming language.

 Currently built off of Zig Version `0.14.1`.
-If you notice that it is broken on a more recent patch of Zig, please create an issue!
+If you notice that it is broken on a more recent patch of Zig, please create an [issue](https://codeberg.org/lipfang/zigcord/issues)!

 # Including in your project